 - With slide 13, introduce the inputs of the EV3.
 The EV3 has four input ports at the bottom of the computer brick.
 A variety of sensors can be used as inputs to the EV3 brick.
-The standard EV3 kit comes with a touch sensor, a light sensor, an ultrasonic sensor and a sound sensor.
+The standard EV3 kit comes with a touch sensor, a color sensor, an ultrasonic sensor and a rotation sensor.
 Additional and more advanced sensors are also available.

 - With slide 14, introduce the third component of a robot: outputs.
 Use a personal computer monitor as another example.
 Again, make sure students understand that the actual computer is a small chip that sends output to the monitor.
 Another example is a robot motor.
 The computer chip of a robot sends its output to the motors of the robot.